Cultural Heritage Advisory Committee

 Upcoming Meeting Dates:

 Committee members were selected by Council based on their skills and experience in cultural heritage practice and strategic capacity.
-The successful appointees form a skilled committee, that will provide high level, shire and sector wide professional advice to on cultural heritage matters.
+The successful appointees form a skilled committee, that will provide high level, shire and sector wide professional advice on cultural heritage matters.